-When the net capital inflows or outflows in a Sub-Fund exceeds a predefined threshold agreed from time to time by the Board of Directors, the Anti-Dilution mechanisms may be applied in order to mitigate the effects of transaction costs.
-Under normal market conditions, this adjustment will not exceed 2%.
+In both cases (i.e. Full Swing Pricing and Partial Swing Pricing), Swing Pricing may be applied in order to mitigate the effects of transaction costs.
+Under normal market conditions, this adjustment is not expected to exceed 2%.
 However, it may be significantly higher during exceptional market conditions such as period of high volatility, reduced asset liquidity and market stress.
 Shareholders will be notified by publication on the Investment Manager's website (www.assetmanagement.hsbc.com) as soon as reasonably practicable, and in any event no later than Dealing Day on which such higher adjustment may apply, during such exceptional market conditions.

-Until the threshold rate is triggered, no Anti-Dilution Mechanism is applied and the transaction costs will be borne by the Sub-Fund.
+When Swing Pricing is not applied (which, in the case of Partial Swing Pricing, will arise unless the threshold rate is triggered), the transaction costs will be borne by the Sub-Fund.
 This will result in a dilution (reduction in the NAV per Share) to existing Shareholders.